aaronwhitesell/cspost/_posts/2019-01-08-validating-text-fields-with-regular-expressions.md

 <div>Finally, end your regular expression by asserting its position at the end of a newline.
 This will keep your phone number from matching something like 123-456-7890otherData.</div>

 ## Validating a Text Field
 With your regular expression in hand, you are ready to validate the telephone number in CSPro.
-In the <span class="logic-keyword">postproc</span> of the telephone number's <span class="logic-keyword">PROC</span> assign the regular expression you created above to a string variable named <span class="logic-variable">regex</span>.
-Call <span class="logic-keyword">regexmatch</span> passing in the telephone number and the regular expression.
-If <span class="logic-numeric">0</span> is returned then display an error message and re-enter.
+In the postproc of the telephone number's PROC assign the regular expression you created above to a string variable named regex.
+Call regexmatch passing in the telephone number and the regular expression.
+If 0 is returned then display an error message and re-enter.
 This allows the interviewer to correct the telephone number.
-Otherwise, if <span class="logic-numeric">1</span> is returned, do nothing and let the interview continue.
+Otherwise, if 1 is returned, do nothing and let the interview continue.

 <div style="margin: 0px; padding: 1em;
             border-radius: 3px;